robert-crandall/death/README.md

 Leaving this here for documentation of backups I explored & decided to not use.

 - Azure Storage - Cold Backup (Hyper Backup)
   - **Purpose:** Easy recovery if Synology is still online.
 Recovers directly to a Synology, either directories or single files.
-This is my preferred backup for `I YOLO'd and accidentally destroyed family precious memories`
+Strength is `I YOLO'd and accidentally destroyed family precious memories` scenario: easy recovery for a technical user going to an existing Synology.
-  - **Schedule:** Weekly
+  - **Schedule:** Weekly (defined by plugin)
   - **Versioning:** Via plugin settings.
 Will keep 10 copies of files.
   - This is really an optional layer of backup.
 I may delete this before fully backing up to it.
   - Recovery